Drum Transcription: “115” — Kevin Sherwood

 I typically have no interest in figuring out a MIDI drum part written by a guitarist, since that wouldn't give me much to learn from… but because of some nostalgia, I decided to work it out.
 I first thought about doing this track back in the summer of 2015, when I had just graduated high school.
 I never actually got around to it until about 2 years later.

 This is a rare, full–song transcription.
-If the drums were indeed programmed by hand, I’m guessing a lot of the notes were copy/pasted, since I only had to figure out about a minute of actual music before I pretty much had all of the track down.
+If the drums were indeed programmed by hand, I’m guessing a lot of the notes were copied and pasted, since I only had to figure out about a minute of actual music before I pretty much had all of the track down.
 You don’t have to worry about improvising with a computer playing your drums.

 Keep in mind that some of the licks are not physically playable (like some of those ridiculous cymbal chokes) and that there are plenty of orchestrations that won’t make any sense to a real drummer.
 I also have no clue what's happening with the toms.
 I'm guessing there are four, which is typical for a MIDI heavy metal drum kit, but they just sound so similar… in any case, I had a very hard time differentiating.